Coronavirus latest: Top official: 'No shortages' in Germany | DW | 20.03.2020

-More than 10,000 people have died from the coronavirus outbreak worldwide, according to the latest figures.
-Bavaria has announced a statewide lockdown.
+More than 11,000 people have died from the coronavirus outbreak worldwide, latest figures show.
+A top German crisis response official has said there is no need for food hoarding.
 Follow DW for the latest.

 All updates are in Universal Coordinated Time (UTC/GMT)